starshaquinte/Live-Project/README.md

 <h3>Introduction</h3>

-During my last two weeks at the tech academy, I worked on a team with peers developing using ASP .NET MVC and Entity Framework.
+During my final two weeks at the Tech Academy, I collaborated with a team of peers to enhance a theater company's website using ASP .NET MVC and Entity Framework.
+The project had already been completed, and my task involved transforming the content into an interactive format that allowed users to manage the theater's productions.
-This project was previously completed and I was responsible for updating content to be interactive and enable its users to manage the content and productions for a theater company.

-Throughout the Live project I saved time by utilizing Bootstrap to create responsive and visually appealing webpages for the theater website.
-Responsive design is an essential aspect of modern web development, as it ensures that the website can adapt and provide optimal user experience regardless of device.
-I worked on several front end and back end stories of all varying degrees of difficulty.
+To streamline the development process, I leveraged Bootstrap to create visually appealing and responsive webpages for the theater website.
+Responsive design plays a crucial role in modern web development as it ensures an optimal user experience across various devices.
+Throughout the project, I tackled a range of frontend and backend tasks, each with its own level of complexity.

-Below are descriptions of the stories I worked on, along with code snippets.
-I also have some full code files in this repo for larger funtionalities I implemented.
+Included below are descriptions of the specific tasks I worked on, accompanied by relevant code snippets.
+Additionally, this repository contains complete code files for larger functionalities that I implemented.

 <h3>Front End Stories</h3>